Modular Decomposition of Hierarchical Finite State Machines: Proofs

-\begin{proof}[Proof of Lemma~\ref{gallai}] Suppose $Y$ is a module of $Z$.
-In $Z[X]$ there is still one start node.
+\begin{thm}[Theorem~\ref{gallai}] Let $Z$ be an FSM, $X$ a module, and $Y\subseteq X$ a subset of $X$.
+Then $Y$ is a module of $Z$ if and only if it is a module of $Z[X]$. \end{thm} \begin{proof} Suppose $Y$ is a module of $Z$.
+In $Z[X]$ there is still one start state.
 Let $\arc[z]{a}{b}$ be an arc in $Z[X]$ with $a\in Y$ and $b\in X\setminus Y$.
-Then this arc exists in $Z$ and so as $Y$ is a module we conclude every node in $Y$ has a $z$-arc within $Y$ or to $b$.
+Then this arc exists in $Z$ and so as $Y$ is a module we conclude every state in $Y$ has a $z$-arc within $Y$ or to $b$.
 All of these arcs exist in $Z[X]$, so $Y$ is a module of $Z[X]$.
-For the converse, observe first that any arc into $X$ from $Z\setminus X$ goes to $X$'s start node.
-If this is also the start node of $Y$ in $Z[X]$, then all arcs into $Y$ in $Z$ go to a single node.
-Otherwise, all arcs into $Y$ must come from $X\setminus Y$, and all such arcs go to $Y$'s start node in $Z[X]$, so $Y$ must have one start node in $Z$.
+For the converse, observe first that any arc into $X$ from $Z\setminus X$ goes to $X$'s start state.
+If this is also the start state of $Y$ in $Z[X]$, then all arcs into $Y$ in $Z$ go to a single state.
+Otherwise, all arcs into $Y$ must come from $X\setminus Y$, and all such arcs go to $Y$'s start state in $Z[X]$, so $Y$ must have one start state in $Z$.
 Now consider an arc $\arc[z]{a}{c}$ out of $Y$ in $Z$.
-If $c\in X\setminus Y$, then all nodes in $Y$ have $z$-arcs to $x$ or within $Y$, as $Y$ is a module of $Z[X]$.
-If $x\in Z\setminus X$, then as $X$ is a module every node in $X$ has an $z$-arc either within $X$ or to $c$.
-Thus all nodes in $Y$ have an $z$-arc either to $c$ or within $Y$, and so $Y$ is a module of $Z$. \end{proof}
+If $c\in X\setminus Y$, then all states in $Y$ have $z$-arcs to $x$ or within $Y$, as $Y$ is a module of $Z[X]$.
+If $x\in Z\setminus X$, then as $X$ is a module every state in $X$ has an $z$-arc either within $X$ or to $c$.
+Thus all states in $Y$ have an $z$-arc either to $c$ or within $Y$, and so $Y$ is a module of $Z$. \end{proof}